Travel

 3354 Grand Ave., Oakland

 Cool, casual, packed with locals—dogs and kids in tow—Ordinaire feels like the village gathering space.
 And in a way, it is.
 It’s the kind of wine-bar-meets-tasting-room-meets-store where you pop in to buy a bottle and end up staying to taste a few glasses with strangers who become friends.
 A stalwart of the Oakland wine scene, the bar has been around for a while, but regular events and menu changes mean Ordinaire feels fresh every time.
-Images courtesy of Terri Lowenthal.

 420 3rd St., Oakland

-Airy, bright, and beyond soothing, Minimo is a space for lingering.
+Airy, bright, and beyond soothing, minimo is a space for lingering.
 A long communal table encourages tasting and talking with a pack of friends or whomever you find yourself next to.
 The name “Minimo” translates from Italian to minimal—a nod to the strictly low-intervention, mostly biodynamic, terroir-driven wine list.
-If outdoor sipping is more your vibe, Minimo’s patio area is part of a larger block party in collaboration with a neighboring brewery and grill.
+If outdoor sipping is more your vibe, minimo’s patio area is part of a larger block party in collaboration with a neighboring brewery and grill.
 Take a seat, order a wine flight, or a bottle off the shelves inside, a cheese board or something tasty from the restaurant next door, and chill.
-To really get into the convivial Oakland vibe, join Minimo’s wine club or attend one of their tastings, often led by a wine-maker.
+To really get into the convivial Oakland vibe, join minimo’s wine club or attend one of their tastings, often led by a wine-maker.
 Images courtesy of Alison Christiana.

 The Junction